Stenishh/Stenishh/README.md

 ## 🌱 About Me

 - 👀 I’m interested in programming.
-- 💻 Currently learning C++ and Java, though Python is my favorite!
+- knowledge in Python, C++ and Java
 -  I've learning about QA, especially Cypress and Postman!
 And futurually Jmeter!
 -  Currently working in a code for a hospitalar project about "Warning fall" using arduino